Can plant oils help repair the skin barrier?

 2 Lin, T.-K.; Zhong, L.; Santiago, J.L.
 Anti-Inflammatory and Skin Barrier Repair Effects of Topical Application of Some Plant Oils.
 Int.
 J. Mol.
 Sci.
 201819, 70. doi.org/10.3390/ijms19010070

-Malassezia feeds on the fatty acids in natural plant oils.
-So, if you have a Malassezia-related skin condition, you need to choose only Malassezia-safe products that will not feed the yeast until the skin barrier returns to normal.
-That means most fixed plant oils should be avoided until the skin barrier returns to normal.
+Malassezia feeds on the fatty acids found in most plant oils.
+If you’re dealing with a Malassezia-related condition, it’s crucial to use only Malassezia-safe products that won’t fuel the yeast.
+Avoid most fixed plant oils until your skin barrier has healed and returned to balance.

 Please select your product